Standard brochure sizes for print

 Paper size #10 Envelope 8.5×3.67 inches

-If you want to print out a DL flyer in America you won’t have much luck.
-But if you make an inquiry at your print shop for envelope size flyers, they will know what you need.
+If you want to print out a DL flyer in America, you won’t have much luck.
+But if you make an inquiry at your print shop for envelope size flyers, they will know exactly what you need.
 Ask for a flyer size that would fit a #10 envelope.
 8.5” x 3.67” would be perfect.

 The square shape works well for all various brochures and booklets.
 Because there isn’t an International size standard for square brochures, the size often varies.
 Many printing houses all over the world offer the option to print a square flyer, so it’s best to contact the printing house to inquire about the best size for your design.
 The unusual shape makes the design stand out.

-Designing for print
+Designing for print tips & tricks

-Printer marks – Don’t forget about crop marks and the bleed area.
+- Printer marks – Don’t forget about crop marks and the bleed area.

 - Color model – The standard color model for printing is CMYK, while the standard color model for the web is RGB.